 There are several indicators of coastal water quality.
 One of the most publicized is the annual report by Heal the Bay, in addition to the 303(d) listings and TMDLs discussed previously.
-The annual report evaluates California beaches from Memorial Day to Labor Day giving them a grade of A to F based on results of tests for bacterial pollution, which are used as indicators of how likely the water is to make swimmers sick.
-Statewide, 92% of California beaches earned A or B grades over the summer, the same as last year, according to the 2011 report.
+The annual report evaluates California beaches year-round giving them a grade of A to F based on results of tests for bacterial concentration, which are used as indicators of how likely the water is to make swimmers sick.
+Statewide, 92% of California beaches earned A or B grades over the summer according to the 2011 report.